-The Medi-Cal Specialty Mental Health Services Program is "carved-out" of the broader Medi-Cal program and is also administered by the Department of Health Care Services (Department) under the authority of a waiver approved by the Centers for Medicare and Medicaid Services (CMS).
+The Medi-Cal Specialty Mental Health Services Program is "carved-out" of the broader Medi-Cal program and is also administered by the Department of Health Care Services (Department) under the authority of a 1915(b) waiver approved by the Centers for Medicare and Medicaid Services (CMS).
 The Department contracts with a Mental Health Plan (MHP) in each county to provide or arrange for the provision of Medi-Cal specialty mental health services.
 All MHPs are county mental health departments.

 Specialty mental health services are Medi-Cal entitlement services for adults and children that meet medical necessity criteria, which consist of having a specific covered diagnosis, functional impairment, and meeting intervention criteria.
-MHPs must certify that they incurred a cost before seeking federal reimbursement through claims to the State.
-MHPs are responsible for the non-federal share of Medi-Cal specialty mental health services.
-Mental health services for Medi-Cal beneficiaries who do not meet the criteria for specialty mental health services are provided under the broader Medi-Cal program either through managed care plans (by primary care providers within their scope of practice) or fee-for-service.
-Children's specialty mental health services are provided under the federal requirements of the EPSDT benefit, which is available to full-scope beneficiaries under age 21.
+MHPs must certify that they incurred a cost before seeking federal reimbursement through claims to the Department.
+MHPs are responsible for the non-federal share of Medi-Cal Specialty Mental Health Services.
+Mental health services for Medi-Cal beneficiaries who do not meet the criteria for Specialty Mental Health Services are provided under the broader Medi-Cal program either through managed care plans (by primary care providers within their scope of practice) or fee-for- service.
+MHPs provide Children's Specialty Mental Health Services under the federal requirements of the EPSDT benefit, which is available to full-scope beneficiaries under age 21.